MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_22_CreateAndManageACatalogOfResourcesInAADEntitlementManagement.md

 4. On the menu, select + **Add resources**.

-5. In the Add resources to catalog blade, review the available options.
+5. In the Add resources to catalog page, review the available options.
 Add the following items:

    | Resource Type | Value |
    | :------------- | :---------- |